kpetremann/mqtt-exporter/README.md

 It exposes metrics from MQTT message out of the box.
 You just need to specify the target if not on localhost.

+> [!IMPORTANT]
+> By default, it will expose up to 2000 metrics from MQTT.
+It can be configured via MAX_METRICS setting.

 MQTT-exporter expects a topic and a flat JSON payload, the value must be numeric values.

 It also provides message counters for each MQTT topic: